YouTube banner examples (ft. Neil Patel, Justin Brown, and HubSpot)

 5. Add outbound links to your website and social media channels

-Finally, Neil Patel has four outbound links on his banner.
+Finally, Neil Patel has added four outbound links on his banner.
 Out of the four links, three-point to his social media channel (Facebook, Instagram, and Twitter) and one points to his website.

 Neil, being the clever marketer he is, links to his website as a primary link.
 That way, it occupies more real estate and gets more clicks.